ANNarchy/ANNarchy/docs/manual/SpikeSynapse.rst

         """
     )

-* Every time a pre-synaptic spike arrives at the synapse (``pre_spike``), the postsynaptic conductance is increased from the current value of the synaptic efficiency.
+* Every time a pre-synaptic spike arrives at the synapse (``pre_spike``), the post-synaptic conductance is increased from the current value of the synaptic efficiency.

 .. code-block:: python